jpgarbanzo/learn-web/README.md

 - Solutions folder provides reference implementations
 - Exercises are designed for both individual and group work

+## 🚀 Quick Start with GitHub Codespaces

+**No installation required!** Start coding immediately in your browser:

+1. Click the green **"Code"** button above
+2. Select **"Codespaces"** tab
+3. Click **"Create codespace on main"**
+4. Your cloud development environment will be ready in ~30 seconds!

+Once in Codespaces:
+- Open `evolution-example.html` with Live Server to see HTML → CSS → JavaScript progression
+- All development tools are pre-configured
+- See [CODESPACES_SETUP.md](CODESPACES_SETUP.md) for detailed instructions

 ## Repository Structure
 ```
 📁 web-programming-1/
 ├── 📄 README.md (this file)
+├── 📄 CODESPACES_SETUP.md (Codespaces guide)
+├── 📄 evolution-example.html (Interactive HTML/CSS/JS demo)
+├── 📁 .devcontainer/ (Codespaces configuration)
 └── 📁 lessons/
     ├── 📁 lesson-01-internet-web-fundamentals/
     ├── 📁 lesson-02-html-structure/